Rapper Lil Wayne released from Los Angeles hospital

 Lil Wayne, whose real name is Dwayne Michael Carter Jr., has suffered several unexplained seizures in the past few months, including two in January while on a plane flight.

-The New Orleans rapper began his professional career at the age of nine, when he became the youngest artist to be signed by Cash Money Records.
+The New Orleans rapper began his professional carrer at the age of nine, when he became the youngest artist to be signed by Cash Money Records.